pandas-dev/pandas/doc/source/getting_started/intro_tutorials/07_reshape_table_layout.rst

     <ul class="task-bullet">
         <li>

-I want the values for the three stations as separate columns next to each other
+I want the values for the three stations as separate columns next to each other.

 .. ipython:: python